 The Green Desk

-Beyond the Jack O’ Lantern: Using Pumpkins to Support Learning
+Beyond the Jack O’ Lanterns: Using Pumpkins to Support Learning

 Pumpkins fascinate even infants as large, round, orange objects appear in Autumn, ready to be creatively carved into jack o’ lanterns.
 BUT… even more intriguing is watching pumpkins grow from tiny seeds, extending vines across the ground, sending forth huge yellow flowers that become small green balls before slowly transforming into “big orange things.”